R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 Communicating with an enclave requires sending and receiving encrypted and authenticated messages.
 One possible approach is to embed a TLS stack into the enclave and use something like HTTPS + REST.
-But this technique has some problems and limitations that will resolved in future releases via a new "Mail API".
+But this technique has some problems and limitations that are resolved via the "Mail API".
 Mail is a high level API around standalone encrypted messages - or you can think of them as small encrypted files, if it helps.
 You can learn more about the reasons for this design choice in the article [TLS/SSL vs Mail](tls-vs-mail.md).

-!!! notice

-    Mail is not implemented in the current release of Conclave.
-This section is provisional.

 ## Encrypted, authenticated and transactional messages